-The market value of the collateral must equal 5 percent of the average daily balance of public funds; or, if the public funds deposited exceed 75 percent of the capital funds of the depository, the depository must provide collateral having a market value equal to 100 percent of the amount exceeding 75 percent.

-All collateral must be deposited with the Federal Reserve Bank, the Federal Home Loan Bank Board or a banking institution that is a member of the Federal Reserve System and has capital funds of not less than \$25,000,000.
+- The market value of the collateral must equal 5% of the average daily balance of public funds; or, if the public funds deposited exceed 75% of the capital funds of the depository, the depository must provide collateral having a market value equal to 100% of the amount exceeding 75%. - All collateral must be deposited with the Federal Reserve Bank, the Federal Home Loan Bank Board or a banking institution that is a member of the Federal Reserve System and has capital funds of not less than \$25,000,000.
 The State of New Jersey Cash Management fund is authorized by statute and regulations of the State Investment Council to invest in fixed income and debt securities which mature within one year.
-Collateralization of fund investments is generally not required.

-The cash on deposit is partially insured by federal deposit insurance in the amount of \$250,000 in each depository.
+Collateralization of fund investments is generally not required. - The cash on deposit is partially insured by federal deposit insurance in the amount of \$250,000 in each depository.
 Balances above the federal deposit insurance amount are insured by the Government Unit Deposit Protection Act (GUDPA), N.J.S.A.
 17:9-41, et seq., which insures all New Jersey governmental units' deposits in excess of the federal deposit insurance maximums.
 Cash determined by the Board of Commissioners consists of all bank accounts and petty cash.

-As of December 31, 2018 and 2017, the District's cash accounts consisted of:
+As of December 31, 2019 and 2018, the District's cash accounts consisted of:

-2018 2017
+2019 2018

-The Fulton Bank of New Jersey \$ 972,841 \$ 977,154
+The Fulton Bank of New Jersey \$ 1,146,381 \$ 972,841

-Bank of America 3,929 3,928
+Bank of America 3,929 3,929

 Petty cash 50 50

-Total Cash \$ 976,820 \$ 981,133
+Total cash \$ 1,150,360 \$ 976,820

-The carrying amount of the Board's cash and cash equivalents at December 31, 2018 was \$976,820, and the bank balance was \$1,007,453.
-Of the balance, \$253,929 was covered by federal depository insurance, and \$753,524 was covered by the Government Unit Deposit Protection Act (GUDPA), N.J.S.A.
+The carrying amount of the Board's cash and cash equivalents at December 31, 2019 was \$1,150,360, and the bank balance was \$1,151,723.
+Of the balance, \$250,000 was covered by federal depository insurance, and \$901,723 was covered by the Government Unit Deposit Protection Act (GUDPA), N.J.S.A.
 17:9-41, et seq., for all New Jersey governmental units' deposits in excess of the federal deposit maximums.

-The cash deposits held at financial institutions can be categorized according to three levels of risk as described below:
+The cash deposits held at financial institutions and cash on hand can be categorized according to three levels of risk as described below:

-Category 1 Deposits which are covered by FDIC, or collateralized by securities held by the District or its agent, in the District's name \$ 253,929 Category 2 Deposits which are collateralized with securities held by the pledging financial institution's trust department, or Agent in the District's name 753,524 Category 3 Deposits which are not collateralized or insured 50
+Category 1 Deposits which are covered by FDIC, or collateralized by securities held by the District or its agent, in the District's name \$ 250,000 Category 2 Deposits which are collateralized with securities held by the pledging financial institution's trust department, or Agent in the District's name 901,723 Category 3 Cash on hand which is not collateralized or insured 50